dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/writing-recipes.rst

 instructions that you could follow to produce said chocolate cake.

-To see how this looks in practice, let's write a recipe that calculates the total energy of an atomic structure.
-We would then first have to write a function in python that does this
+To see how this looks in practice, let's write a recipe that calculates the lowest energy crystal-structure of some well known metals using the EMT calculator.

 .. code-block:: python

+   import asr
    from ase.calculator.calculator import get_calculator_class

+   @asr.instruction()
+   @asr.atomsopt
-   def main(atoms):
+   def energy(atoms):
        """Calculate the total energy of atomic structure.""" calculator = EMT()
        atoms.calc = calculator